varunkamuni1609/fraud-detection-analysis/README.md

 Overall, the project demonstrates how data analytics and machine learning can be leveraged to improve fraud prevention systems, reduce financial losses, and support data-driven decision-making in financial operations.

----

-If you want, I can shorten this into a **more recruiter-friendly 150–200 word version** too (better for GitHub since 350 words can be a bit long for a README intro).